 Testing Accommodations for a Physical or Cognitive Disability

 NABNE provides accommodations to examinees who provide sufficient evidence that they have a disability that can/must be accommodated, so that all examinees have an equal opportunity to demonstrate the knowledge being tested.
-Granting accommodations to an examinee who does not have a disability, as defined below, could give an advantage that other examinees have not received and would compromise the fairness of the exam process.
+Granting accommodations to an examinee who does not have a disability, as defined below, could provide an advantage that other examinees have not received, compromising the fairness of the exam process.

 - You are an individual with a disability;

 - Testing accommodations are necessary to address the functional limitations related to the disability;

 - The requested testing accommodations are reasonable and appropriate for the claimed disability.

 NABNE is under no obligation to provide the same accommodations as those provided by your current approved naturopathic medical education program (ANMP).

-A disability is a physical or mental impairment that substantially limits one or more of an individual’s major life activities as compared to the average person in the general population.
+A disability is a physical, cognitive, or mental impairment that substantially limits one or more of an individual’s major life activities.

 A reasonable accommodation is an adjustment to or modification of the standard testing conditions that addresses the functional limitation(s) in the testing context that is (are) related to an examinee’s disability.
 Although each case will be considered on its own merits, an accommodation will, in general, be considered to be unreasonable if it: